Personalizing reviews for beauty products to better assist shoppers

 Impact

-From the user testing and data that was collected, this will increase user interaction with rating by 22% and potentially have user purchase the product by 44%
+• From the user testing and data that was collected, this will increase user interaction with rating by 22%

 This project started by finding ways to make the shopping experience inclusive for all kinds of people.
 While there was some viable information, we wanted to hear from people of other ethnic backgrounds to see if we were making progress in identifying skin complexion and hair.
 The rating and review feature was a great start to introducing multi-selection pills/chips.
 We can also use this experience for products like produce and household products.